The observability of plasmoid-powered $\gamma$-ray flares with the Fermi Large Area Telescope: Introduction

-These short duration $\gamma$-ray flares are of particular importance as they are a manifestation of the underlying physical processes which power the multi-timescale temporal variability in blazars and can constrain models of $\gamma$-ray production in jets \citep[e.g.,][]{Giannios2010, Nalewajko2011, Barkov2012, Narayan2012, Aleksic2014, Ackermann2016, Petropoulou2017,Aharonian2017}.
-The observed duration of several minutes is too short as compared to the natural scale of the blazar engine, namely the light crossing time of the central black hole, $t_{\rm g}=2 GM_{\rm BH}/c^3 \simeq 10^4 \, \left(M_{\rm BH}/10^9\, M_{\odot}\right)$~s.
+These short-duration $\gamma$-ray flares are of particular importance as they are a manifestation of the underlying physical processes that power the multi-timescale temporal variability in blazars and can constrain models of $\gamma$-ray production in jets \citep[e.g.,][]{Giannios2010, Nalewajko2011, Barkov2012, Narayan2012, Aleksic2014, Ackermann2016, Aharonian2017, Petropoulou2017}.
+The observed duration of several minutes is too short as compared to the natural scale of the blazar engine, namely the light-crossing time of the central black hole, $t_{\rm g}=2 GM_{\rm BH}/c^3 \simeq 10^4\left(M_{\rm BH}/10^9 M_{\odot}\right)\,\mathrm{s} \simeq 160\left(M_{\rm BH}/10^9 M_{\odot}\right)$~minutes.
 Thus, the emitting region of the observed minute-long flares should either be of sub-horizon scale \citep[e.g.,][]{Aleksic2014} or should move relativistically in the jet \citep{Begelman2008, Giannios2009,Narayan2012}.
-For ultra-rapid TeV flares, in particular, $\gamma \gamma$ opacity places a lower limit\footnote{This is valid as long as the low-energy synchrotron emission also originates from the same region as the TeV $\gamma$-rays.} on the Doppler factor of the emitting region, e.g., $\delta \gtrsim 50$ \citep[e.g.,][]{Begelman2008,Finke2008}.
+For ultra-rapid teraelectronvolt flares, in particular, $\gamma\gamma$ opacity places a lower limit\footnote{This is valid as long as the low-energy synchrotron emission also originates from the same region as the teraelectronvolt $\gamma$-rays.} on the Doppler factor of the emitting region, e.g., $\delta \gtrsim 50$ \citep[e.g.,][]{Begelman2008,Finke2008}.
 These Doppler factors are typically much larger than those inferred from GHz observations of parsec-scale blazar jets \citep[e.g.,][]{Liodakis2018, Finke2019}.
 However, this requirement on the jet's Lorentz factor $\Gamma_j$ can be relaxed if the emitting region moves relativistically within the jet with Lorentz factors $\Gamma_{\rm co}$ of a few.
 With this, the resulting Doppler factor is then $\delta \sim \Gamma_{\rm co} \Gamma_j$, which can easily exceed $40$ for typical values of $\Gamma_j$.